Can You Eat Your Seasonal, Decorative Gourds?

 The trick to eating gourds, if you want to do that in the first place, is eating them before they are fully "ripe," basically the earlier the better.
 Younger gourds will be be softer, more malleable, and easier to cut into.
 The longer you wait, the tougher and more bitter your gourd will be.
 But it doesn't really matter which kind you decide to eat, to be honest.

 Let's assume I want to do this: How do I cook them?

 You are going to want to treat them like any other squash.
-Peel the skin -- the skin will often be super bitter, so you'll probably want to get rid of as much of it as possible -- then scoop out the flesh inside (which is the part you want to eat) and... from there on out, it's pretty much up to you.
-You are definitely going to want to cook them (preferably in boiling water for 20 minutes, or in your oven for about an hour at 350 degrees).
-From there, you can add them to stews, soups, or even just eat them raw (Warning: This won't be good).
+Peel the skin -- the skin will often be super bitter, so you'll probably want to get rid of as much of it as possible -- then scoop out the flesh inside, which is the part you want to eat.
+From there on out, it's pretty much up to you.
+You are definitely going to want to cook them, either in boiling water for 20 minutes, or in your oven for about an hour at 350 degrees.
+You can add them to stews, soups, curries, pastries, or even just eat them raw (though to be honest that probably won't taste great).

 And don't forget about the seeds.
-Just like you can sprinkle a little bit of parmesan cheese atop a plate of pumpkin seeds, your gourd seeds have the chance to be a light bite ideal for autumn snacking.
-Just... you know, they probably won't be as good.
+Just like you can sprinkle a little bit of parmesan cheese or cinnamon sugar atop a plate of pumpkin seeds, your gourd seeds have the chance to be a light bite ideal for autumn snacking.

 So you're saying I can eat those mini-pumpkins?